Local-Connectivity-Lab/scn-librenms-deploy-script/README.md

 Run `./deploy.sh` on the server you want to deploy librenms on.
 Here is what it does
 - builds a custom librenms docker container
 - executes a custom docker compose script to start the containers necessary for librenms
+- restores the database onto the database container given a file named `librenms.sql` exists in the currently running directory that is a backup of a database using `mysqldump`
-- copies the rrd folder from the currently running librenms server (10.0.1.12) to the local container
+- Installs the rrd folder to the librenms container given a file named `rrd.zip` exists in the currently running directory that is a zip of a backup rrd folder

 This script relies on the server running this deploy script to have ssh access to 10.0.1.12 (the currently running librenms server)